Glossary

 Loan application

-A document required by lenders prior to loan approval containing detailed information about the borrower and property.
+A document required by lenders containing detailed information about the loan applicant.

 Loan application fee

-A fee a prospective buyer pays a lender when applying for a mortgage.
+A fee an applicant pays a lender when applying for a mortgage.

 Loan origination fee